sktime/sktime-tutorial-pydata-berlin-2022/README.md

 **Probabilistic forecasting** is the task of making forecast predictions that include statements about the uncertainty of the forecast.
 It includes:

-•	interval forecasts: producing intervals with a nominal probability of the observation to be contained in the interval
+*	interval forecasts: producing intervals with a nominal probability of the observation to be contained in the interval
-•	quantile forecasts: specifying one or multiple quantiles of a predictive forecast distribution
+*	quantile forecasts: specifying one or multiple quantiles of a predictive forecast distribution
-•	fully probabilistic forecasts: producing a symbolic representation of a predictive forecast distribution
+*	fully probabilistic (aka distributional) forecasts: producing a symbolic representation of a predictive forecast distribution
-•	samples from probabilistic forecasts: producing a sample from the predictive forecast distribution
+*	samples from probabilistic forecasts: producing a sample from the predictive forecast distribution

 Probabilistic forecasts are evaluated using probabilistic forecast metrics; they can be obtained from, or partake in specific composition algorithms.